Financial Spread Betting for a Living > Getting Started > How Spread Bets Compare to Contracts for Difference

 When trading CFDs, contracts are purchased in a similar fashion to purchasing shares.
 In other words, if you wanted exposure to 1,000 shares of Vodafone, you would buy 1,000 CFD contracts at, say, 130p per contract.
 By contrast, with a spread bet you would place a £10 per point bet on the price movement of Vodafone to hold the same position in the market (an overall exposure of £1,300.).

-Spread bets are different from shares
+Spread bets are Different from Shares

 The difference between spread betting and shares is that you do not have to just buy and wait.
 If your opinion is that a share or market is going down, you can place a down bet that will make you money if the underlying goes down.